You will love these soft hot cross buns packed with white chocolate and toasted hazelnuts. They are a ideal for breakfast or a snack during the day.

 looking for more dessert recipes?

-White Chocolate Hazelnut Hot Cross buns recipe
+White Chocolate Hazelnut Hot Cross buns

 MAKES: 12 hot cross buns